Commensurate moir\'e superlattices in anisotropically strained twisted bilayer graphene: Model

 Here $t$ denotes the hopping integral between two sites $i$ (position $\bm{r}_i$), $j$ (position $\bm{r}_j$) and is a function of their atomic distance.
 The operators $\hat{c}_{i}^{\dagger}$ and $\hat{c}_{i}$ create and annihilate a $p_z$ electron at site $i$, respectively.
 H.c. denotes the Hermitian conjugate term.
 We have taken Slater-Koster type \cite{Slater} formula for hopping integral: \cite{Uryu, Laissardi, Moon}

-where $d = r_i-r_j$ is the distance between two atoms at sites i, j and $\hat{e_z}$ is the unit vector along the z axis.
-The first term in Eq.~(\ref{eq:eq5}) is the contribution from the intralayer and the second term from interlayer hopping. $V_{pp \pi} ^0= -3.09 eV$ is the hopping integral between two nearest neighbour atoms with distance $a_0 = a/\sqrt{3}\sim 1.42$ \AA~.
-The decay length for intralayer hopping is chosen to be $\delta_1 = 0.184a$ so that the hopping integral between the next nearest becomes $0.1V_{pp \pi} ^0$. $V_{pp \sigma}^0 = -0.39$ is the hopping integral between two nearest vertically aligned atoms which are separated by interlayer spacing $d_0=3.35$ \AA~.
-The decay length for interlayer hopping $\delta_2 = 0.27$\AA~ is chosen such that all the significant contributions to the hopping energy is included.
+where $d = r_i-r_j$ is the distance between two atoms at sites i, j and $\hat{e_z}$ is the unit vector along the z axis. $V_{pp \pi} ^0= -2.7 $eV is the hopping integral between two nearest neighbour atoms with distance $a_0 = a/\sqrt{3}\sim 1.42$ \AA~.
+The decay length is chosen to be $\delta = 0.184a$ so that all the significant contributions to the hopping energy is included. $V_{pp \sigma}^0 = -0.48$eV is the hopping integral between two nearest vertically aligned atoms which are separated by interlayer spacing $d_0=3.34$ \AA~.
 These choices ensure a realistic decay of hopping amplitudes and accurately reproduce the electronic structure of twisted bilayer graphene \cite{Sinha, Mondal}.

 In realistic samples, atomic positions relax to minimize the combined intralayer elastic energy and interlayer stacking (adhesion) energy, which in twisted bilayer graphene generally reduces the area of AA stacking and enhances AB/BA domains \cite{Nam}.
 In the presence of anisotropic strain, relaxation can partially redistribute the local distortion field and thereby reduce the effective local registry mismatch \cite{Ouyang}.
-Such structural rearrangements may influence higher energy states, which correspond to electronic modes at domain walls \cite{Nguyen, Timmel}.
-In this work, we do not include relaxation explicitly and instead treat the strained commensurate supercells as controlled model geometries.
+Such structural rearrangements may influence higher energy states, which correspond to electronic modes at domain walls \cite{Nguyen, Timmel}. { In this work, we include in plane relaxation by minimizing the total energy consisting of the intralayer elastic energy and the interlayer stacking energy, as detailed in Ref.~\cite{Nam}.}